lisu0116/assignment3-2/README.md

 	}
 }
 ```
 Since we separates the server block section into /etc/nginx/sites-available/webgen.conf,
-you needto check the main nginx.conf file
+you need to check the main nginx.conf file

 ```bash
 include /etc/nginx/sites-enabled/webgen.conf;